Booster Seat Safety

 - Shoulder and lap belts should always lie flat, never twisted.

 Kids this age can begin to understand the importance of buckling up and may want to buckle themselves in.
-Be sure to check their seatbelts and praise them when they voluntarily put them on.
+Be sure to check their seatbelts and praise them when they put them on by themselves.

-When Kids Outgrow Booster Seats
+When Do Kids Outgrow Booster Seats?

-Kids can stop using a booster seat when they're big enough to use the vehicle's lap and shoulder belts while sitting with their back against the vehicle's seat back with their knees bent over the edge of the seat without slouching.
+- They're big enough to use the vehicle's lap and shoulder belts while sitting with their back against the vehicle's seat back with their knees bent over the edge of the seat without slouching.

 If you carpool or have other kids in your car, it's wise to have an extra booster seat handy, especially if you're unsure about whether a child meets the height requirements.
-It's always better to be safe than to let a child who isn't tall enough ride with just a seatbelt.
+It's always better to be safe than to let a child who isn't tall enough ride with only a seatbelt.

-When combined with safety belts, air bags protect adults and teens from injury during a collision.
+When combined with safety belts, air bags protect adults and teens from serious injury during a collision.
 They have saved lives and prevented many serious injuries.
 But young children can be injured or even killed if they are riding in the front passenger seat when an air bag opens.

 Protect kids from air-bag injury by following these rules: